Daniel-KM/Omeka-plugin-OaiPmhStaticRepository/README.md

 simple file manager and with some metadata in various files (text, spreadsheet, xml...).
 Of course, if files and metadata are well managed, they can be ingested too.

-This plugin replaces the [fork of Csv Import] and the plugin [Xml Import], that won't be maintained any more.
-All of their features have equivalents in this tool via internal functions, classes (for the mapping between specific metadata and Omeka elements) and hooks (for special data).

 Examples